EvanChengDesign/reading-notes/code-102/code-102-class-003.md

 ## **Questions:**

 1. What is Version Control?
-   Version control is a ssystem that allows you to revisiti older versiobs of files and make changes or modifications.
+   Version control is a system that allows you to revisit older versions of files and make changes or modifications.
 3. What is cloning in Git?
    You can duplicate a file and create a test version or directory.
 This file has copies of all version of all files of the specific project.
 5.What is the command to track and stage files?